Weather warning upgraded to Status Orange for large parts of country as snow and ice expected

 The meeting of the Department of Housing group included officials from local authorities, other departments, Met Éireann, and first response organisations.
 It will hold a second virtual meeting at 11am on Thursday.

-Met Éireann spokesperson Gerry Murphy has warned of snow and sleet showers across much of the country today.
+Met Éireann spokesman Gerry Murphy has warned of snow and sleet showers across much of the country today.

 Ireland is “in the grip” of a cold snap which will last until the end of the week, he told RTÉ Radio’s Morning Ireland.